slukin/slukin.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Public datasets available through my work at ARL and UCSC.
+description:
 nav: true
 nav_order: 3
 ---

+Public datasets available through my work at ARL and UCSC.

+- The ARL Creative Visual Storytelling Anthology is a collection of 100 author responses to an improved creative visual storytelling exercise.
+Each item contains four facet entries, corresponding to Entity, Scene, Narrative, and Title.
+The ARL Creative Visual Storytelling Anthology was collected on Amazon Mechanical Turk.

 {% if site.data.repositories.github_users %}